OVS-Kernel Hardware Acceleration

 Offloaded flows, including connection tracking (CT), are added to the virtual switch forwarding data base (FDB) flow tables.
 FDB tables have a set of flow groups, where each flow group saves the same traffic pattern flows.
 For example, for CT offloaded flow, TCP and UDP are different traffic patterns which end up in two different flow groups.

-A flow group has a limited size to save flow entries.
+A flow group is limited in size to save flow entries.
 By default, the driver has 15 big FDB flow groups.
 Each of these big flow groups can save 4M/(15+1)=256k different 5-tuple flow entries at most.
 For scenarios with more than 15 traffic patterns, the driver provides a module parameter (

 num_of_groups) to allow customization and performance tuning.